Vercel AI SDK runtime authorization

 Agent with deploy tools pushes unreviewed code to production or scales infrastructure beyond budget limits.

 Install the SDK, wrap your tool executions with veto.guard(), and define policies in YAML.
-Takes about 5 minutes per tool.
+Wrap one tool, then expand policy by risk.

 1. Install